Chartered Professional Accountants of Ontario

 All requirements (Education, Examination, Practical Experience) must be completed before February 1, 2020 for Path B: CPA, CA Students, and before June 1, 2020 for Path C: CPA (Transition) Students.
 See the CPA Path Decision Tree.

-Charts of eligible courses are available on CPA Ontario's website.
+Charts of eligible courses are available online.

-The specific areas of coverage are:
+The specific competency area coverage is:

 © 2014 Chartered Professional Accountants of Ontario